June 15, 2026

 FAQs

-The IRS generally does not require receipts for business expenses under $75, except for lodging and certain transportation costs.
-However, it’s still wise to keep records to support the expense if questioned.
+The IRS generally doesn't require receipts for business expenses under $75, except for lodging and certain transportation costs.
+However, keeping records for all expenses strengthens your position if you're ever questioned.

 Yes, the IRS recommends keeping receipts or records for all business expenses to substantiate your deductions, especially for audit protection.
 While not always required for small amounts, having documentation strengthens your case.